 While this has had a negative effect on many industries, the VET sector has found itself in the unique position to offer a sense of optimism as many use this time for self-improvement.
 Distance learning has made it possible for those who would be otherwise unable to study or learn a new skill.

-While anxiety is high as those in the VET community may be struggling to keep up with the new digital expectations, we wanted to offer helpful resources as well as some ideas on how to navigate your RTO management through this new era.
+As things slowly begin to get back to normal, those in the VET community may be looking for ways to keep up with the new digital expectations.
+We wanted to offer helpful resources as well as some ideas on how to navigate your RTO management through this new era.